-Look abiotic up in a dictionary and you will find descriptions like “not of a biological nature” or “inanimate and non-living.”
-Translation: an abiotic disease is caused by non-living influences like heat or humidity.
+Look abiotic up in a dictionary and you will find descriptions like, “not of a biological nature”, or “inanimate and non-living.”
+A slightly more useful definition might be: an abiotic disease is caused by non-living influences like heat or humidity.

 These diseases are also referred to as physiological disorders and can be a little tricky to diagnose.
 Since they’re a direct result of non-living influences, we need to turn our attention to our environments to detect the cause of an abiotic disease.

 Influences on abiotic disease

 Common influences resulting in abiotic disease in your greenhouse include:

 - Poor air circulation

 - Contaminated tools or equipment